casson-projects-2020/fable-facet/README_security.md

 #### 3 - Protection against Replay Attacks
 In the highly unlikely event that an attacker captures an exact copy of a valid HTTP request before it is fully secured by the HTTPS layer, the system remains protected.

-The attacker will only get, again, an encrypted payload impossible to decrypt.
+There is a small chance an attacker will get, again, an encrypted payload impossible to decrypt.
 This chance exists because the system account for network packet loss.
 A replay attack could only potentially trigger a response if the duplicate request is sent between your original request and the function's response.

 Furthermore, the system implements state-tracking: once you move to the next interaction, all previous request are invalidated